karllhughes/personal-blog-5/_posts/2021-02-24-startup-business-model.markdown

 For example, I recently spoke to a founder who was trying to build a three-sided marketplace funded by larger corporate sponsors who would benefit from having their tools used by one of the other two sides.

-It sounded like something similar to the Uber Eats three-sided marketplace, but likely even harder to pull off.
+It sounded like something similar to the Uber Eats three-sided marketplace but likely even harder to pull off.

 ![Three sided marketplace by Uber Eats](https://i.imgur.com/qUOeaUG.png)

-While Uber (a multi-billion dollar, publicly traded company) _might_ be able to pull this model off ([the verdict is still out](https://nymag.com/intelligencer/2020/08/if-uber-eats-isnt-profitable-now-when-can-it-be.html)), what chance does a brand new startup with little funding or market access have?
+While Uber (a multi-billion dollar, publicly-traded company) _might_ be able to pull this model off ([the verdict is still out](https://nymag.com/intelligencer/2020/08/if-uber-eats-isnt-profitable-now-when-can-it-be.html)), what chance does a brand new startup with little funding or market access have?

 ### Things Will Only Get More Complex
 Starting with a complicated business model makes getting your first dollar harder, but it also sets your business up for continued, increasing complexity down the line.